Dissecting Microbial Community Structure and Heterogeneity via Multivariate Covariate-Adjusted Clustering: Dirichlet-Multinomial Mixture Regression Framework Dirichlet-Multinomial Mixture Regression Framework

 \subsection{Dirichlet-Multinomial Mixture Regression with the ``clr'' Link}

-We propose linearly constrained Dirichlet-multinomial mixture regression model (DMMR) with the above symmetric clr link (Figure~\ref{fig:DMMR_plate}).
-Suppose there are $K$ clusters with $\bpi = (\pi_1, \dots, \pi_K)\trans$ being the mixing probability vector.
-Let $\bsm$ be the count vector observed as before.
+We propose linearly constrained DMMR model with the clr link.
+Suppose there are $K$ clusters with mixing probability $\bpi = (\pi_1, \dots, \pi_K)\trans$.
+Let $\bsm$ be the observed count vector.
 The DMMR model can then be expressed as